Web Service (WS) Security with SOAP Example

 Web Service Security Best Practices

-Following are the security considerations which should be noted when working with Web services
+Following are the security considerations which should be noted when working with Web services:

-1. Auditing and Log management – Use application logging to log all requests, which comes to the web services.
-This gives a detailed report on who has invoked the web service and can help in Impact analysis if any security breach occurs.
+1. Auditing and Log management โ€“ Use application logging to log all requests which come to the web services.
+This gives a detailed report on who has invoked the web service and can help in impact analysis if any security breach occurs.

-2. Flow of calls to the web service – Try to note the flow of the calls in web services.
-By default, an application could call multiple web services request with Authentication tokens passed between these web services.
+2. Flow of calls to the web service โ€“ Try to note the flow of the calls in web services.
+By default, an application could call multiple web service requests with authentication tokens passed between these web services.
 All calls between web services need to be monitored and logged.

-3. Sensitive Information – Do not include sensitive information in your log entries such as passwords or credit card numbers or any sort of other confidential information.
+3. Sensitive Information โ€“ Do not include sensitive information in your log entries such as passwords, credit card numbers, or any other confidential information.
 If there is an event which has any of this information, it needs to be discarded before logging.

-4. Track Business Operations – Track significant business operations.
+4. Track Business Operations โ€“ Track significant business operations.
 For example, instrument your application to record access to particularly sensitive methods and business logic.
-Let’s take an example of an online shopping application.
-There are multiple steps in a typical application such as the choosing the items to be purchased, the items loaded in the cart and then the final purchase.
+Take an example of an online shopping application.
+There are multiple steps in a typical application, such as choosing the items to be purchased, the items loaded in the cart, and then the final purchase.
 This entire business workflow needs to be tracked by the web service.

-5. Proper Authentication – Authentication is the mechanism by which the clients can establish their identity with the web service using a certain set of credentials that can prove that identity.
+5. Proper Authentication โ€“ Authentication is the mechanism by which clients can establish their identity with the web service using a certain set of credentials that can prove that identity.
 One should never store the user credentials, and hence, if WS Security is used to call the web service, it has to be noted that the web service should not store the credentials which are sent in the SOAP header.
 These should be discarded by the web service.